 Quick Checklist

-• Call 911 and Document Treatment – Get immediate medical care and keep records of all visits, bills, and symptoms.
+• Call 911 and Document Treatment – Ensure an official report is filed and get immediate medical attention.
+Keep detailed records of all visits, bills, diagnoses, and symptoms.

-• Photograph the Scene and Gather Witnesses – Capture vehicle positions, damage, and road conditions; collect names and contact details.
+• Photograph the Scene and Gather Witnesses – Capture vehicle positions, damage, skid marks, road conditions, and visible injuries.
+Collect names and contact details from witnesses.

-• Avoid Recorded Statements to Insurers – Do not provide detailed or recorded interviews before consulting counsel.
+• Avoid Recorded Statements to Insurers – Do not provide detailed or recorded interviews to any insurance adjuster before consulting with your lawyer.

-• Hire Counsel to Secure ELD and Records Fast – An attorney can send preservation letters for electronic logging device (ELD) data, telematics, and maintenance files.
+• Hire Counsel to Secure ELD and Records Fast – A lawyer can immediately send legal preservation letters to secure critical evidence like Electronic Logging Device (ELD) data, telematics, and maintenance files before they are lost.

-• Track Medical Visits, Work Loss, and Expenses for Damages – Maintain a centralized record of treatment, lost income, and related costs.
+• Track Medical Visits, Work Loss, and Expenses for Damages – Maintain a centralized file or journal to document all treatment, missed work, and accident-related costs.

 How an Experienced Semi‑Truck Accident Lawyer Strengthens Your Claim